pqnelson/soft-type/README.md

 3. A translation of soft-types into first-order logic.
 4. The results concerning correctness.

+I'm basically doing something like test-driven coding in Coq, where the `Example` environment is used for tests.

 # License

 Everything is under the MIT License.